SpideyX-spec/europe-power-generation-analysis/README.md

-# 🌍 Europe Power Generation Analysis
+# ☀️ Solar Power Forecasting & Grid Stability Analysis (PJM)
 ### Exploratory Data Analysis & Solar Power Time Series Forecasting

 <img width="2000" height="500" alt="SolarPowerPrediction" src="https://github.com/user-attachments/assets/9765a142-084b-4be6-950f-78d58f7088ed" />

-This project presents a comprehensive **exploratory data analysis (EDA)** and **time series forecasting** of European power generation data, with a focused deep dive into **solar power generation patterns**.
+This project presents a research-grade Machine Learning framework to forecast solar power generation within the PJM Interconnection (the largest electrical grid operator in the Eastern United States).

-The analysis combines data science, visualization, and forecasting techniques to better understand the **energy mix in Europe** and to predict future solar power generation trends.
+Unlike traditional linear forecasting, this approach utilizes Gradient Boosting (XGBoost) combined with Cyclic Temporal Feature Engineering to accurately model the non-linear and stochastic nature of solar energy.
+The goal is to provide accurate short-term forecasts to assist in grid stability and load balancing.
 ---

 ## 📊 Project Objectives